alexma93/concurrency-project-C/README.md

 # concurrency-project-C

-management and implementation of a buffer for concurrent producers and consumers in C.
+management and implementation of a provider, a dispatcher and readers of messages working concurrently.